YoooKai/Base-de-Datos/TAREA10SQLITE/README.md

 select t.Name as TrackName, g.Name as TrackGenre, a.Title as AlbumTitle, mt.MediaTYpeId from tracks as t, genres as g, albums as a, media_types as mt where t.MediaTypeId=mt.MediaTypeId and t.GenreId=g.GenreId and a.AlbumId=t.AlbumId;

+SELECT
+    t.Name AS TrackName,
+    g.Name AS TrackGenre,
+    a.Title AS AlbumTitle,
+    mt.MediaTypeId FROM tracks AS t JOIN genres AS g ON t.GenreId = g.GenreId JOIN albums AS a ON t.AlbumId = a.AlbumId JOIN
+    media_types AS mt ON t.MediaTypeId = mt.MediaTypeId;

 ```

 | TrackName                               | TrackGenre | AlbumTitle                            | MediaTypeId |